PeterKaminski09/baskup/README.md

 ### *Update: 11/16/2018*
 Due to Apple security improvements, macOS Mojave users will need to add the program to the System Preferences → Security & Privacy → Privacy → Full Disk Access pane.
 This allows Baskup to access messages.

-To use the baskup script, users will need to add their terminal application to the Full Disk Access pane.
+Baskup script users will need to add their terminal application to the Full Disk Access pane.
+Please note that granting your terminal application Full Disk Access allows all scripts run within your terminal to have Full Disk Access.
+After you have run your backup, you should revoke Full Disk Access from your terminal app and regrant it access only when you plan on running a backup.

 ![screen shot 2018-11-16 at 1 10 55 pm](https://user-images.githubusercontent.com/5935411/48647550-2c7a0200-e9a1-11e8-832a-4500ea67e571.jpg)